CGC’s International Activity

 Green Bank Network

 Since the GBN launch in December 2015, CGC and NRDC have worked intensely on building the organization in coordination with founding members.
 In May 2016, at a White House-sponsored side event of the Clean Energy Ministerial (CEM) in San Francisco, the GBN announced the signing of a Memorandum of Understanding among founding member agreeing to principles and mission of the GBN.
+The GBN has hosted several high-level events, including the 2016 Green Bank Congress in Tokyo, Japan, the event “National Development Banks and Green Banks: Key Institutions for Mobilizing Finance” in Mexico City, in partnership with the OECD, the Inter-American Development Bank (IDB) and Banobras.
+The GBN also hosted the 2017 Green Bank Congress in New York City.

 India Green Bank Development

 As a small piece of the GBN project, CGC & NRDC have directly engaged with senior leaders of the Indian national government to explore national Green Bank creation.
-Working closely with NRDC’s finance team in India, Jeff Schub travelled to India in May to meet with the Minister of Power, the Secretary of New and Renewable Energy and the President of the Indian Renewable Energy Development Agency (IREDA) for direct discussion on Green Bank creation.
+Working closely with NRDC’s finance team in India, CGC travelled to India to meet with the Minister of Power, the Secretary of New and Renewable Energy and the President of the Indian Renewable Energy Development Agency (IREDA) for direct discussion on Green Bank creation.
 CGC also helped run and organize a forum with other senior level government officials while in India to discuss potential Green Bank and green bond opportunities in India.
 The day after that forum, the President of IREDA publicly announced his intention to convert his institution into a Green Bank and expand its financing activity to generate more private sector leverage and support for distributed generation.
 CGC will continue this engagement with NRDC, specifically by drafting a cabinet note for the IREDA President to present to top ministers explaining the Green Bank rationale and opportunity.